Williams College: History

 Colonel Ephraim Williams was an officer in the Massachusetts militia and a member of a prominent landowning family.
 Williams was killed at the Battle of Lake George on September 8, 1755.
 His will included a bequest to support and maintain a free school to be established in the town of West Hoosac, Massachusetts, provided the town change its name to Williamstown.

-Members of the Williams family first attempted to found Queens College in Hatfield, Massachusetts in 1762, but the charter was revoked within a year when Massachusetts Governor Francis Bernard succumbed to pressure from Harvard College, which opposed the creation of a second institution of higher learning in the Massachusetts colony.
+Members of the Williams family first attempted to found Queens College in Hatfield, Massachusetts, in 1762, but the charter was revoked within a year when Massachusetts Governor Francis Bernard succumbed to pressure from Harvard College, which opposed the creation of a second institution of higher learning in the colonial-era Province of Massachusetts Bay.

 In 1765, the west township was incorporated as Williamstown.
 Five years later, the town's proprietors brought the executors of Williams' estate before the General Court to dispute the delay in establishment of the free school, and in 1795, the Massachusetts legislature finally granted the school its charter.

-After Shays' Rebellion, the Williamstown Free School opened with 15 students on October 26, 1791.
+The Williamstown Free School opened with 15 students on October 26, 1791.
 The first president was Ebenezer Fitch.
 Not long after its founding, the school's trustees petitioned the Massachusetts legislature to convert the free school to a tuition-based college.
 The legislature agreed and on June 22, 1793, Williams College was chartered.
 It was the second college to be founded in Massachusetts.At its founding, the college maintained a policy of racial segregation, refusing admission to black applicants.
 This policy was challenged by Lucy Terry Prince, who is credited as the first black American poet, when her son Festus was refused admission on account of his race.
 Prince, who had established a reputation as a raconteur and rhetorician, delivered a three-hour speech before the college's board of trustees, quoting abundantly from scripture, but was unable to secure her son's admission.

-More recent scholarship, however, has highlighted there are no records within the college to confirm this event occurred, and Festus Prince may have been refused entry for an insufficient mastery of Latin, Greek, and French, all of which were necessary for successful completion of the entrance exam at the time, and which would most likely not have been available in the local schools of Guilford, Vermont, where Festus was raised.
+Later scholarship questions whether these events occurred as Festus Prince may have been refused entry for an insufficient mastery of Latin, Greek, and French, all of which were necessary for successful completion of the entrance exam at the time, and which would most likely not have been available in the local schools of Guilford, Vermont, where Festus was raised.

 In 1806, a student prayer meeting gave rise to the American Foreign Mission Movement.
 In August of that year, five students met in the maple grove of Sloan's Meadow to pray.
 A thunderstorm drove them to the shelter of a haystack, and the fervor of the ensuing meeting inspired them to take the Gospel abroad.
 The students went on to build the American Board of Commissioners for Foreign Missions, the first American organization to send missionaries overseas.
 The Haystack Monument near Mission Park on the Williams Campus commemorates the historic "Haystack Prayer Meeting".